-The 1995 Constitution established a federal form of government based on ethnicity.
-The ideology was supported by the Tigrayan People's Liberation Front (TPLF), and other ethnic-based political parties.
-The TPLF is the main body, ruling alongside the Ethiopian People's Revolutionary Democratic Front (EPRDF).
+The 1995 Constitution established a federal form of government.
+The form of federal government and the ideology behind "what sort of federal arrangement" (i.e., language and settlement pattern), was supported by the Tigray People's Liberation Front (TPLF) and other ethnic-based political parties.
 In Ethiopia, ethnicity serves as the primary identity marker, not religion.
-While religious-based conflicts still do erupt, insecurity in Ethiopia mainly involves ethnic-based armed groups.
-A series of antigovernment violent protests starting in 2015 forced the TPLF prime minister to resign in 2018.
+While religion-based conflicts still do erupt, insecurity in Ethiopia mainly involves ethnicbased armed groups.
+A series of anti-government violent protests starting in 2015 forced the TPLF prime minister to resign in 2018.
 He was succeeded by Dr Abiy Ahmed, a Pentecostal Christian who established the Prosperity Party in 2019.
 The TPLF refused to join his government.
-Prime Minister Abiy has undertaken massive reforms, including privatizing some state-owned companies and lifting proscription on three opposition groups and their exiled members.
-50% of cabinet positions were given to women and the first female head of state was appointed.
 In July 2018, a peace treaty was signed with Eritrea, formally ending the war which lasted from 1998 until 2000.
-However, it has not all been peaceful.
-In 2020, rival regional, ethnic, and political factions clashed over ideology, power and resources, killing thousands of people and displacing more than three million.
-Ethiopia was scheduled to hold elections in August 2020 but they were suspended due to the COVID-19 pandemic.
-In November 2020, the disagreement between the TPLF and the Ethiopian federal government led to a major conflict which the government called 'law and enforcement operation'.
+However, in 2020, rival regional, ethnic, and political factions clashed over ideology, power and resources, killing thousands of people and displacing more than three million.
+Ethiopia was scheduled to hold elections in August 2020, but they were suspended due to the COVID-19 pandemic.
+In November 2020, the disagreement between the TPLF and the Ethiopian federal government led to a major conflict, which the government called "law and enforcement operation".
 TPLF was removed from regional government and a transitional caretaker government was established by the parliament.
-The ongoing hostilities and insecurity continue to adversely affect internally displaced persons (IDPs) and hinder humanitarian efforts, according to the UN.
+However, in June 2021, government forces withdrew and TPLF regained control of the region.
+Not only that, TPLF managed to push the government southwards and entered deep in the territories of Afar and Amhara regions.
+Following a brief cessation of hostilities, the insecurity continues in Tigray, Amhara, and Afar regions, adversely affecting internally displaced persons (IDPs) and hindering humanitarian efforts, according to the UN.

-Ethiopia remains one of the poorest countries in the world.
-According to UNESCO, 41% of the population is under the age of 15.
-Ethiopia has poor technological infrastructure due to communal violence, civil war repression and other man-made or natural disasters.
-The country has only one telecommunication provider, owned by the government.
-According to Freedom House, political, social and religious content has been blocked, networks deliberately disrupted and online discussion manipulated by pro-government commentators.
-Despite the enormous promise of the 2018 transition, the security situation in Ethiopia remains volatile, with many communal and inter-ethnic conflicts.
-In 2021, conflict in the north was made much more complex by the deliberate dissemination of fake reports by the TPLF.

-Ethiopia was one of the first countries to adopt Christianity as its state religion (the Ethiopian Orthodox Church).
-When the EPRDF came to power in 1991, they exiled and replaced the Orthodox Church's Patriarch, a position typically held for life.
-Prime Minister Abiy mediated between the two factions of the EOC and returned the former Patriarch to Ethiopia in 2018.
-Ethiopia has a very substantial Muslim minority.
+Ethiopia remains one of the poorest countries in the world, although strong economic growth in the last decade has led to a reduction in poverty.
+Ethiopia has poor technological infrastructure due to communal violence, civil war repression, and other man-made or natural disasters.
+According to Freedom House, political, social, and religious content has been blocked, networks deliberately disrupted, and particularly around the war in Tigray - online discussion manipulated by government and other commentators.
+Ethiopia was one of the first countries to adopt Christianity as its state religion (the EOC) and while it no longer enjoys that status, the Church still yields much influence in the political arena.
+The interference of the Ethiopian government often generates resentment among the population, since religious institutions are perceived as being co-opted.
+In addition, a formal political organization on a religious basis is technically outlawed in Ethiopia.
+Within this context, Protestant churches are considered to be largely (apolitical) agents of Western ideology and interests.
+The apolitical character of the Protestant movement, including converts from Islam and some former members of the EOC, has increased the tension between these Christians and the Ethiopian government.
+The country has a very substantial Muslim minority.
 Sufism has a long tradition, and the more conservative Salafist streams have been present since the 1930s, expanding from the 1960s onwards.
 The Prime Minister also released all Muslim leaders who were arrested under the previous prime minister.

-2Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+&lt;sup>1 Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)

-3 Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+&lt;sup>2Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)